My Heart is Yours Forever, Contemporary Italian Posy Ring, Sterling Silver

 Il mio cuore el il tuo per sempre: at last we offer a romantic Italian posy, meaning my heart is yours forever inscribed upon a contemporary band.

 Sterling silver.
 Select from whole and half sizes 5 – 11.5 (UK sizes J – X).
 Width: 5.8mm; profile: 1.2mm; weight: 3.3gm.
 Measurements are approximate and may vary slightly with finger size of ring.

 Priced singIy.
 Order two for a pair (choosing one size at a time and placing it in your cart).
-Includes a history card and drawstring jewelry bag.
-Hand-crafted in the U.S. by the ancient lost-wax casting method.
+Includes a history card and a chic or boho jewelry box with free shipping in the U.S.

 This ring is normally in stock in all sizes and typically ships within two working days.
 We often do a size adjustment, and we always give the rings an additional final high polish, before they go out the door.
 In the unlikely event that a ring size is out of stock, and we cannot ship your ring(s) timely, we’ll email you to let you know and offer options.